creativecreature/sturdyc/README.md

 sturdyc.WithEarlyRefreshes(minRefreshDelay, maxRefreshDelay, exponentialBackOff)
 ```

-There is also excellent support for retrieving and caching data from batchable
+#### Batching
-data sources.
-The cache disassembles the responses and caches each record
+The cache disassembles the responses from batchable data sources, and caches
-individually based on the permutations of the options with which it was
+each record individually based on the permutations of the options with which it
+was fetched.

-fetched.
-This functionality can **significantly reduce** your application's
-outgoing requests to these data sources by enabling _refresh coalescing_, which
+To **significantly reduce** your application's outgoing requests to these data
-creates a buffer for each option set and gathers IDs until the `idealBatchSize`
+sources, you can enable _refresh coalescing_, which creates a buffer for each
+option set and gathers IDs until the `idealBatchSize` is reached or the
-is reached or the `batchBufferTimeout` expires:
+`batchBufferTimeout` expires:

 ```go
 sturdyc.WithRefreshCoalescing(idealBatchSize, batchBufferTimeout)
 ```

+#### Distributed key-value store
 You can also configure `sturdyc` to synchronize its cache with a **distributed
 key-value store** of your choosing: